smiths/aorta/docs/Design/DesignDocument/_build/html/_sources/index.rst.txt

     .. note::

        A :term:`Label Statistic coefficient` can be used to control the size of the circle seed image.
-However, this is a constant which is not linked to UI for the user to select in the current version.
+However, this is a constant that is not linked to the UI for the user to select in the current version.

-2. The algorithm then creates another image, the Euclidean distance transform of a binary image as the image intensity map, and use it with `SITK\:\:ThresholdSegmentationLevelSetImageFilter <https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1ThresholdSegmentationLevelSetImageFilter.html>`_ to create a segmented slice.
+2. The algorithm then creates another image, the Euclidean distance transform of a binary image as the image intensity map, and uses it with `SITK\:\:ThresholdSegmentationLevelSetImageFilter <https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1ThresholdSegmentationLevelSetImageFilter.html>`_ to create a segmented slice.

-3. The algorithm determine whether to accept the segmented slice or not, based on the number of white pixels on the segmented slice, and the qualified coefficient to control the limit.
+3. The algorithm determines whether to accept the segmented slice or not, based on the number of white pixels on the segmented slice, and the qualified coefficient to control the limit.

     .. note::

        To determine whether a segmented slice is acceptable, different conditions are verified for :term:`Descending Aorta` and :term:`Ascending Aorta`.
-These conditions check are all invovled with the :term:`Qualified coefficient`, which is decided by the user.
+These conditions check are all involved with the :term:`Qualified coefficient`, which is decided by the user.
 In simple terms, the larger the :term:`Qualified coefficient`, the looser condition on accepting a segmented slice.

-4. If the algorithm accepted this segmented slice, a new centre coordinate is calculated, and used as the seed coordinate for segmenting the next slice.
+4. If the algorithm accepted this segmented slice, a new centre coordinate is calculated and used as the seed coordinate for segmenting the next slice.

-5. When a segmented slice is not acceptable, the algorithm will skip this slice if the number of skipped slice is less then the integer given by the user.
-The algorithm will try to replace these skipped slice by reading the overlapped area of the previous and the next slice.
+5. When a segmented slice is not acceptable, the algorithm will skip this slice if the number of the skipped slice is less than the integer given by the user.
+The algorithm will try to replace these skipped slices by reading the overlapped area of the previous and the next slice.

 The pseudocode of the algorithm
 *******************************